AndersHoffmann/Savannah-Simulation/README.md

 # SavannahSimulatorConsole
- Simple program in which the population of lions and rabbits on a savannah is simulated.
+ Simple program which simulates the population of lions and rabbits on a savannah, based on a list of predefined behaviour patterns.